oscarzahl/NetworkProgramming/protocol.md

 ## An example scenario

-TODO - describe a typical scenario.
-How would it look like from communication perspective?
-When are connections established?
-Which packets are sent?
-How do nodes react on the packets?
-An example scenario could be as follows:

-1. A sensor node with ID=1 is started.
-It has a temperature sensor, two humidity sensors.
-It can also open a window.
-2. A sensor node with ID=2 is started.
-It has a single temperature sensor and can control two fans and a heater.
-3. A control panel node is started.
-4. Another control panel node is started.
-5. A sensor node with ID=3 is started.
-It has a two temperature sensors and no actuators.
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
-8. The user of the second control-panel node presses on the button "turn off all actuators".

 Scenario: The temperature in the greenhouse rises above a safe threshold

-1. Sensor Node: Sends data temperature and other data to the server
+1. Sensor: Sends sensor readings data about temperature/humidity to the server
 2. Server: The server processes the data and sends it to the control panel.
+3. Control Panel: The Control panel recieves server message and updates the sensor readings.
-3. User: The user sees the current temperature off the greenhouse and uses the control panel to turn on Fans
+4. User: The user sees that the current temperature is too high for the plants in the greenhouse.
-4. Control Panel: Sends which actuator on which node that has a changed state to the server.
+         The User uses the control panel to turn on the Fans.
-5. Server: Processes the message and sends tchange state to the actuator node.
+6. Server: Processes the message and sends tchange state to the actuator node.
-6. Actuator Node: Recieves the command and activates the fan.
+7. Actuator: Recieves the command and activates the fan, which causes the tempature reading to drop.
+8. Server: Sends updated sensor readings to control panel.
-7. Control Panel: Updates the UI with sensor readings and actuator states.
+9. Control Panel: Updates the UI with sensor readings and actuator states.

 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.

 Using TCP ensures reliable delivery of data, preventing packet loss from nodes to server and back.
-Nodes and Server
+If a node loses connection to the server the client is removed from the list of clients.